Sequences of Bivariate Bicycle Codes from Covering Graphs: Searching for Cover Codes

 Until now, we have only considered weight 6 BB codes, i.e. those with 3 terms in each of the defining polynomials.
 However, our methods extend straightforwardly to BB codes with any number of terms in the defining polynomials.
 The larger the number of terms in the defining polynomials, the larger the full search space of codes.
 This makes the reduction in search space by considering coverings even more useful.

 We applied our methods to search for BB codes with weight 8 checks where both defining polynomials $A$ and $B$ have 4 terms.
 We find that for these weight 8 BB codes, the full search space is $N = (n_h/2)^6$ while the reduced search space of cover codes is upper bounded as $N' \leq h^6$.
 In Tables \ref{tab:k-14-w-8-codes}-\ref{tab:k-8-w-8-codes}, we show sequences of $k=8,10,12,14$ weight 8 BB codes.
 While we believe most of these codes are new, the $[[96,10,12]]$ and $[[96,12,10]]$ codes were found previously by Lin and Pryadko \cite{LinPryadko2024Q2BGA}.
+Our weight 8 codes represent further empirical evidence that our conjectured bounds hold and also demonstrate the utility of our method in searching for new codes with promising parameters.

 It is expected that increasing the check weight will improve the parameters of the codes and this is indeed what we observe in Tables \ref{tab:k-14-w-8-codes}-\ref{tab:k-8-w-8-codes}.
 We find two highly promising sequences of $k=14$ codes in Tables \ref{tab:k-14-w-8-codes} and \ref{tab:k-14-w-8-codes-alt} that have among the best $kd^2/n$ of any of the codes that we found.
 For example, the $[[64,14,8]]$ and $[[144,14,14]]$ codes have $kd^2/n$ of 14 and 19.1 respectively.